 First Link® … your first step to living well with dementia

-Most Alzheimer Societies in Ontario offer First Link®, a program that gives patients with dementia and their caregivers and family a direct connection to information and services in their community.
+The Alzheimer Society of Windsor & Essex County offers First Link®, a program that gives patients with dementia and their caregivers and family a direct connection to information and services in their community.

 How does First Link® work?